nearprotocol/stakewars/README.md

 ## :wrench: Your Toolbox

-NEAR Protocol provides you multiple tools, from source code and applications, to documentation and web-based resources.
+NEAR Protocol provides you multiple tools such as Github repositories,  applications, documentation and web-based resources.
 As a Stake Wars participant you will use all of them.

 ### Github Repositories
 NEAR is using two main accounts: [github.com/nearprotocol](https://github.com/nearprotocol) and [github.com/near](https://github.com/near).
-To join Stake Wars you will need:
+To join Stake Wars you will use:
 - [nearup](https://github.com/near/nearup), public scripts to launch NEAR Protocol devnet, betanet and testnet nodes
 - [nearcore](https://github.com/nearprotocol/nearcore), the reference client for NEAR Protocol
 - [near-shell](https://github.com/near/near-shell), the general purpose command line tools for interacting with NEAR Protocol